Remember the Bible Series, #21

 Does God know what it is like to feel lust, to be so hungry one wants to steal, or to feel the fear of death?
 I mean, does He really know, sitting up there in Heaven, invulnerable?
 Why, yes he does, because he made Himself vulnerable and ignorant, intentionally, to prove it to us.

 A third lesson we might take away from Jesus’ humanity is this: It is not a sin to be human.
 We know for a fact that Jesus slept, got hungry, ate, and wept.
 He had friends.
+He enjoyed hanging out.
 In fact, no matter how strongly we might infer it, and no matter how unlikely it seems, the Bible never says that Jesus did not marry.

 It is not a sin to feel grief when a loved one dies; it does not show a lack of faith.
 How can one say this with assurance?
 Because “Jesus wept” when His friend Lazarus died.

-So we celebrate at Christmas, not only because our Savior has come at last.
+So when Christmas comess, not only because our Savior has come at last.
 Just as much, we celebrate the humanity of Jesus.
 We are not forced to love only an abstract God.
 We can love a human being.

 Lord Christ, thank you for becoming one of us.
 Amen.